danielmcheng1/drone/writeup.md

 The priciest of all these  apps ($29.95), Autopilot is ideally suited for those who need advanced automated flight control beyond what Litchi and DJI Ultimate Flight can offer.
 The learning curve is steeper due to the increased complexity offered for mission planning.

-#### Enterprise Apps for Surveyance
+#### Industrial Apps for Surveying and Mapping
+This second set of apps target professional or enterprise customers who fly drones to survey and map landscapes.
 These apps diverge from the native DJI UI--while they do provide flight automation, the app itself is a tool, a means towards an end.
 That end is photogrammetry--generating a high-resolution or even 3D model via scores and hundreds of drone pictures.
 Hence these apps tend to target professional or enterprise customers who are willing to pay more for the photo editing tool on the backend.
 And who need an app that will fly hundreds of missions over a large area.
 <br>
 Again, in increasing order of complexity and cost:
-1. Flying Precision
+1. PrecisionFlight
 2. Pix4D
 3. Drone Deploy

-_Flying Precision_<br>
+__PrecisionFlight__<br>
-Deployed by Precision Hawk, this free app offers a very simple front-end interface.
+Deployed by PrecisionHawk, this free [PrecisionFlight app](http://www.precisionhawk.com/precisionflight) offers a straightforward front-end interface.
 Simply touch and drag to mark the survey area on the map, the app will automatically generate a waypoint mission to fly.
 There are no additional capabilities for customizing camera focus or gimbal rotation--the app simply flies the drone over the desired area and automatically captures however images are needed for generating a detailed high-resolution image of the area.

 _Pix4D_<br>
 Another free app, Pix4D offers more customization than Flying Precision.
 For example, several different missions can be flown, including grid, criss cross, orbit, and panorama.

 [//]: # (screenshot)

 Users can also customize the angle of the gimbal and the rate of capture.
-Missions can be grouped into higher level "projects", and all photos are locally cached to corresponding subfolders within the phone's internal storage.
+Missions can be grouped into higher level "projects", and all photos are downloaded to corresponding subfolders within the phone's internal storage.

 Everything in the app is geared towards the post-processing "photogrammetry" stage.
 Upon photo download, all images can be automatically uploaded to Pix4D cloud servers, which are then stitched together to construct a 3D model of the surveyed landscape.